Prototyping business models to drive innovation

 Combining the two offers a lot of potential uses.
 From quickly developing business models, uncovering alternatives to the current business approaches, or a brainstorming and ideation tool.
 But more importantly, what it shows us is that innovative and successful products should be viewed more broadly than they are today.
 Innovation occurs all across the business model and we should approach all components of the business model as part of the actual product or service.

 We talked a lot about powerful questions.
 We explored how by removing the status quo, you are forced to think about different ways to serve your customers and how to innovate.

 You can use these questions to get familiar with prototyping business models.
 As a quick exercise, try to use the Ten Types of Innovation tactics and the Business Model canvas to answer the following question: “What if Facebook can’t generate revenue from advertising?”– Read this blog post to learn more about powerful questions and how you can use them

 Alternatively, to familiarize yourself with using both tools, you can start using them to challenge the business models you develop for your products, existing and new.
 Don’t just build one!
 How many business models can you prototype and in how many different ways can you make it work?

-As with most things, it’s not until you put it to test with real customers that you will know what actually works.
+As with most things, it’s not until you put it to the test with real customers, that you will know what actually works.
 It is not always possible to test business models in the market but, if you can, make sure you spend some time thinking about how you would test your different business model prototypes.